 You can’t bathe in these hot springs, but the incredible travertine formations and the thick steam coming up off them in the cold winter air is an unbelievable sight to behold – and without all the crowds that will be on the wooden platforms going around the hot springs in the summer.

-Many of the dude ranches in Montana offer winter horseback riding.
-Whitefish Trail and the the Great Northern Historical Trail in Flathead Valley are also great trails for a winter horseback place.
+P.S.
+If you want to ride a horse yourself in the winter months, many of the dude ranches in Montana offer winter horseback riding.
+And if you’re an experienced horseman traveling with your own horses, Whitefish Trail and the the Great Northern Historical Trail in Flathead Valley are also great trails for a winter horseback ride.

 Feel like you’re in a winter wonderland with a carriage ride through the snow pulled by a horse.
 Your time in a horse-drawn carriage will provide you with wonderful memories while taking in beautiful Montana winter scenery.